sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - INFORMATIONAL : An informational event had occurred, but it does not impact performance.
 NOT applicable to alarms.
   ( maps to log-notice )

 By default every event will have a severity assigned by the component.
-The framework provides Event Severity Profiles to customize severity of an event and also disable an event.
+The framework provides Event Profiles to customize severity of an event and also disable an event.
 Operator can decide to lower or increase severity of an event or can decide to turn off an event.

-An example of event severity profile is as below:
+An example of event profile is as below:
 ```
 {
     "events": [